Nerdio for Intune: Admin Buyer Notes for AVD Management

 The Problem Nerdio Solves

-Azure Virtual Desktop management without Nerdio involves a lot of portal-switching: Intune for policy, Azure portal for host pool scaling, Entra ID for identity, Azure Monitor for logs.
-Nerdio consolidates this into a single pane with automation around the parts that Microsoft left as manual operations — primarily host pool scaling, session management, and image lifecycle.
+Azure Virtual Desktop management without Nerdio involves a lot of portal-switching: Intune for policy, Azure portal for host pool scaling, Entra ID for identity, Azure Monitor for logs, and separate processes for image lifecycle.
+Nerdio consolidates much of that work into a management layer with automation around host pool scaling, session management, scripted actions, and image updates.

 Host Pool Scaling and Lifecycle